ghgr/reddit-graph/README.md

+**WARNING: The graph takes around 2 minutes to load, and in the meantime the tab might freeze.
+After that it should work smoothly.**

 Reddit communities -called subreddits- often link in their description to other similar themed communities.
 This description is often free text, but with a little bit of regex one can reliably extract the name of subreddits (mostly in the form */r/<subreddit_name>*, but also */r/<subreddit_name>+<subreddit_name>+<subreddit_name>*... ).

 As a fun one-day project I started from /r/nsfw, and *recursively* scraped the names of similar subreddits, to see what came.
 I was expecting something like 30 or 40 communities, and to plot them with matplotlib.
 Well...
 I got over *50 thousand* nodes.
 I scraped the data with PRAW, a Python wrapper for the Reddit API.
 The data was loaded into [Gephi](https://gephi.org), and finally exported as an interactive website with [gexf-js](https://github.com/raphv/gexf-js).
 For a moment I though I was going to crawl every existing subreddit, but this dataset (all subreddits that are reachable as 'related communities' starting from */r/nsfw*) only represents less than 5% of the total subreddits.